 Honey extractors are best suited to beekeepers who have intentions of selling their honey commercially.
 This is emphasized by the fact that honey extractors can be costly.
 They aren’t always worth it if you’re not returning a profit, or if your honey harvest is low.
 Take a look at some of the best honey extractors here.

-Honey extractors are useful to beekeepers who have to produce as much honey as they can, in the shortest amount of time.
+Honey extractors are useful to beekeepers who have to produce as much honey as they can, in the shortest amount of time, at the right time of year.

 Utilizing Honey Extractors